etijskens/et-micc/LINKS.rst

 * `Common Issues Using Celery (And Other Task Queues) <https://adamj.eu/tech/2020/02/03/common-celery-issues-on-django-projects/>`_
 * `The Parallelism Blues: when faster code is slower <https://pythonspeed.com/articles/parallelism-slower/>`_
 * `Dask <https://dask.org>`_

+GPU

+* `Accelerating Python on GPUs with nvc++ and Cython <https://developer.nvidia.com/blog/accelerating-python-on-gpus-with-nvc-and-cython/>`_

 Concepts and ideas: